Azure-Samples/acs-java-deploy-image-from-acr-to-acs-orchestrator/README.md

 - java
 products:
 - azure
-services: Containerservice
+extensions:
-platforms: java
+- services: Containerservice
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Containerservice - Deploy Image From Container Registry To Container Service Orchestrator - in Java ##
+# Getting Started with Containerservice - Deploy Image From Container Registry To Container Service Orchestrator - in Java #

   Azure Container Registry sample for deploying a container image to Azure Container Service with Kubernetes orchestration.